nystudio107/seomatic/README.md

 The Site Owner type determines the JSON-LD schema that will be used to identity the website to search engines.

+Leave any fields blank that aren't applicable or which you do not want as part of the SEO schema.

 #### Site Ownership
 * **Google Site Verification** - For the `<meta name='google-site-verification'>` tag.
 [Here's how to get it](https://www.google.com/webmasters/verification/).
 * **Site Owner Entity Type** - The type of entity that owns this website.